 For most users, an external DAC is only necessary if the impedance is causing issues with the volume.
-If you’ve got headphones with an impedance of over 100 ohms then you will definitely hear the benefits of an external DAC.
+If you’ve got headphones with an impedance of over 100 ohms, you’ll definitely hear the benefits of an external DAC.

 If you’ve ever thought to complain to one of your audiophile friends about your headphones sounding worse on your setup than on theirs, chances are they’d urge you to purchase an external DAC in a most well-meaning manner.

 Is an external DAC necessary for your headphones?